find your perfect postgrad program

 In today’s software-dominated world, a postgraduate student needs to possess hands-on skills in 3D CAD, solid modelling and other related software such as Polysun and WindPRO, which form an integral part of the Postgraduate Energy Engineering program.
 Advanced software skills are provided in the optional modules for those who want to specialise further in that area.

 A research project or dissertation is a major part of an MSc Energy Engineering, designed to provide opportunities to tackle real-life situations where accumulated knowledge, creative thinking and management skills can be applied to get the desired outcome.
-A diverse range of topics are at the student’s disposal and a supervisor is allocated to provide guidance and support throughout the project.
+A diverse range of topics is at the student’s disposal, and a supervisor is allocated to provide guidance and support throughout the project.

-Assessment of the entire course is done through a range of methods such as multiple choice exams, essays, seminars, presentation and dissertation, and is carried out throughout the course at various stages.
+Assessment of the entire course is done through a range of methods, such as multiple choice exams, essays, seminars, presentations, and a dissertation, and is carried out throughout the course at various stages.

-The Renewable Energy sector has been increasing in popularity and often, lack of professionals in the field is a major challenge faced by companies.
-Having obtained a postgraduate energy engineering degree makes one a sought-after candidate in the field of sustainable energy.
+The renewable energy sector has been increasing in popularity, and a lack of professionals in the field can be a major challenge faced by companies.
+Having obtained a postgraduate energy engineering degree will make you a sought-after candidate in the field of sustainable energy.

-Depending on the expertise and experience, field of work energy engineering salaries usually start at between £20,000 – £30,000 per annum.
-Professional competence can mean a quick rise up the corporate ladder, and take one closer to senior posts such as Energy Project Manager, whose salary could range from £24,000 – £35,000 per annum – and may rise to even more.
+Depending on the expertise and experience, field of work, energy engineering salaries usually start at between £20,000 and £25,000 for those just starting, but for senior posts such as Energy Project Manager, Indeed states it could be as much as £55,887 per annum, and may rise to even more.

 Postgraduate Programs In Engineering